mcrdjr/Selenium/README.md

 node init.js

 If you get this message:
-SessionNotCreatedError: session not created: This version of ChromeDriver only supports Chrome version 91
+SessionNotCreatedError: session not created: This version of ChromeDriver only supports Chrome version XX

-When Chrome gets updated it may break this program with that message
+That is when Chrome gets updated - it may break this program with that message

-Check chromedriver -> npm outdated
+Do this: Check chromedriver -> npm outdated

 If newer version then change in package.json to that version and run npm update to update the node modules